mrled/keymap.click/docs/devnotes.md

 This will make it obvious exactly what's changing and will draw the user's eye to the place I want.

 * ✅ Done!
 This looks really nice and I think it helps tell what's going on especially during the tour.

+### Don't parse the key info

+Should just require setting the required class names as HTML in the text.
+It's barely more cumbersome this way, and less code.
+I'm already using HTML in the info anyway... might as well remove all this parsing crap.

+* ✅ Ended up having to do this in order to get nicer key info like links and stuff -- I actually had to just move to writing all the key info prose in JSX.

+### Fix messy state crap

+State is all over the place because it's hard and I learned it over the course of this project.
+Clean this up.

+Josh has mentioned `unstated-next` to me more than once, can that help me?

+* ✅ I actually _mostly_ did this with `useKeymapUiState`, although I'd still like to go in and audit where I'm prop drilling vs where I'm using state